rfg-modding/SyncFaction/README.md

 ## Credits

-Implemented with support from **moneyl, Camo, Goober, natalie, ATMLIVE** and others from FactionFiles community.
+Implemented with support from **moneyl, Camo, Goober, natalie, ATMLVE** and others from FactionFiles community.
 You people are awesome, bringing life to my favourite game! <3

 ([join Discord!](https://discord.gg/factionfiles))